 Is Charitable Giving Political?
 Evidence from Wealth and Income Tax Returns

 103 Pages Posted: 8 Jul 2021 Last revised: 7 Oct 2022

 Date Written: June 30, 2021

 Is charitable giving politically motivated?
-Do the same people give to both charities and political parties, and do they substitute between one and other?
-In this article, we use novel administrative household panel data to quantify empirically the motivations for giving, depending on donors’ characteristics and tax incentives.
-Our dataset includes all the households filling their income tax and/or their wealth tax returns in France between 2006 and 2019.
-In France, both charitable and political donations benefit from income tax deductions, but only the charitable ones are eligible to the wealth-tax credit.
-To estimate the cross-price elasticity of charitable and political giving, we exploit a natural experiment: the 2018 wealth-tax reform – a change in the taxable base that led to a drop by two third in the number of liable households.
-Focusing on the households with similar wealth-tax gains following the reform and using a number of different empirical strategies, we provide new evidence of substituability between charitable and political donations: according to our estimates, a one-percent increase in the price of charitable giving leads to an increase of around 12% in political donations.
-Next, using novel hand-collected data on the annual donations received by public-utility nonprofit organizations combined with textual analysis, we estimate the extent to which charitable giving is political.
-Our findings have policy implications for the optimal regulation of tax incentives.
+In this article, we use exhaustive administrative household panel data and a natural experiment to quantify empirically the motivations for giving.
+Our dataset includes all the households filing their income tax and/or their wealth tax returns in France between 2006 and 2019.
+In France, both charitable and political donations benefit from a 66% income tax credit, but only the charitable ones are eligible for the 75% wealth tax credit.
+We exploit the 2017 wealth-tax reform – a change in the taxable base that led to a drop of two third in the number of liable households and, as a result, an increase in the price of charitable giving – and show that charitable and political donations are substitute.
+According to our estimates, a one-percent increase in the price of charitable giving leads to an increase of around 0.12% in political donations.
+Next, using city-level information, we show that the increase in the price of charitable giving mostly benefits pro-business political parties.
+Finally, we document that the drop in charitable donations is mostly driven by politically-involved nonprofit organizations, pointing toward political motivations behind charitable giving.

 JEL Classification: H24, H31, L38